abpio/abp-commercial-docs/en/guides/add-module-to-microservice.md

 }
 ```

 Now you should configure `AbpDbContextOptions` in the `ProductServiceEntityFrameworkCoreModule` under the `EntityFrameworkCore` project.
-Already you should see the configuration for your service in `ConfigureServices` for your project, but also need to configure it for the new module projects.
+You should already see the configuration for your service in the `ConfigureServices` method of your project, but you also need to configure it for the new module projects.

 ```csharp
 ProductServiceEntityFrameworkCoreModule